Some of our services are closed or have different hours on the public holiday before the AFL Grand Final – Fri 29 Sept 2023

 • You are not responsible for returning the property to its original appearance.

-• You are responsible for finding out whether a Planning Permit is required for your works by using the online tools or contacting Council directly
+• You are responsible for finding out whether you need a Planning Permit for your works by using our online tools or contacting us directly

 The Heritage Council of Victoria has prepared a useful guide for homeowners wanting to renovate their heritage property.
-You can read about the guide and download a copy here.
+To read about the guide and download a copy, visit the Heritage Council of Victoria website.

 Supporting or opposing a new Heritage Overlay